Celebrating 30 Years in Business

 1989: Carbonframes Sapphire.

 With a $10,000 loan, Craig hired a machinist to make the first production tooling.
 Professional bike couriers and amateur racers took to the streets of San Francisco to test the first frames.
-Adjustments were made and the frames were ready to sell to the public.
+Adjustments were made and the frames were soon ready to sell to the public.
 Carbonframes became a corporation and debuted at the industry’s biggest bike show, Interbike, in 1989.

 1991: LeMond Alpe d’Huez